 Wholesale and Retail Trade.
-Taken together, the wholesale and retail trade sectors contributed 16.85 percent of the Massachusetts Gross State Product in 19998, with each sub-sector contributing almost equally to the total.
+Taken together, the wholesale and retail trade sectors contributed 16.8 percent of the Massachusetts Gross State Product in 1999, with each sub-sector contributing almost equally to the total.
 Growth in the wholesale trade sector varied through the early 1990s but was significantly higher in the 1996, 1997, and 1998 with rates of 10.6 percent, 11.2 percent, and 14.4 percent, respectively.
 Growth in the retail trade sector demonstrated a similar pattern with growth rates of 9.3 percent, 7.5 percent, and 7.9 percent in 1996, 1997, and 1998, respectively.

 Trade and International Trade.
 A significant portion of what Massachusetts produces is exported internationally.
-Massachusetts ranked ninth in the United States, and first in New England, with \$22.1 billion in international exports in 2000.
+Massachusetts ranked ninth in the United States, and first in New England, with \$20.5 billion in international exports in 2000.
 This represents a 21.3 percent increase from the previous year's exports from the Commonwealth while national exports increased by 12.6 percent in the same period.
-In the first quarter of 2001, Massachusetts exports totaled \$4.9 billion, increasing by 5.7 percent over exports in the first quarter of 2000.
-National exports were up 9.3 percent in the same period.
+In the third quarter of 2001, Massachusetts exports totaled \$13.5 billion, decreasing by 10.1 percent over exports in the third quarter of 2000.
+National exports were down 3.3 percent in the same period.
 It is not possible to provide balance of trade comparisons for Massachusetts because import data are not compiled on a state-by-state basis.